How To Configure Guided Cash Management

 Terminal Spot Check and Opening Float

-Once the Safe session is finalised, then the process opens the Terminal Spot Check / Opening Float of the Pay Point or Terminal.
+Once the Safe session is finalised, the process opens the Terminal Spot Check / Opening Float of the Pay Point or Terminal.
 Whether the process moves to the Terminal Spot Check or Opening Float first is determined by the Force Cash Declaration configuration in the POS Terminal configuration.

 Opening Float Process